The condor (Los Angeles, CA)

 Black-throated Blue Warblers consistently selected areas of dense shrubs for nesting.
 Number of shrub stems and amount of foliage (0-1 m high) were significantly higher at nests than at random points.
 Furthermore, on an experimental plot with chemically defoliated shrubs, males continued to forage, but nesting was markedly reduced.
 These results suggest that, while shrubs are used for both foraging and nesting, nest-site requirements may be more important in determining what habitat is selected by Black-throated Blue Warblers.
 If nest-site requirements determine habitat choices in other forest birds, then the availability of suitable nest-sites should have an important effect on community structure.

 Steele, Benjamin B., "Selection of Foraging and Nesting Sites by Black-Throated Blue Warblers: Their Relative Influence on Habitat Choice" (1993).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3903.